TykTechnologies/tyk-operator/docs/getting-started.md

 $ curl -H "x-tyk-authorization: {your-secret}" localhost:8080/tyk/apis/
 ```

-> Your Tyk Gateway API secret is stored in your `tyk.conf` file, the property is called `secret`, you will need to use this
+> Your Tyk Gateway API secret is stored in your `tyk.conf` file.
+The property is called `secret`.
+You will need to use this
 as a header called `x-tyk-authorization` to make calls to the Gateway API.

 Let's make a request to verify that our API is working.